An extremal problem and inequalities for entire functions of exponential type: Introduction

-We conjecture that the upper bound in part (c) is sharp in the sense that the first four significant digits of $\mathcal{A}_1$ are those shown above.
-One of the reasons for this claim is that our proof of part (c) of Theorem \ref{5_06pm} is constructive.
-We construct concrete examples for which the value 1.2771\ldots is attained.
-To obtain $\mathcal{A}_1$, we first reformulate the monotone-delta problem (see Lemma \ref{7_25pm} below) to the one of determining the infimum
+Part (a) follows from standard compactness arguments.
+For part (b) we will show that zeros outside of $\mathcal{S}$ will either force a function to be zero, by analytic continuation and the constraints in the class $\mathcal{F}_1$, or one can carefully remove said zero and arrive at a contradiction.
+Part (c) of Theorem \ref{5_06pm} is constructive, and although our lower bound only coincides up the two first digits, we conjecture that the upper bound in part (c) is sharp, at least up the first four significant digits of $\mathcal{A}_1$ shown above.
+As evidence, we exhibit concrete examples for which the value 1.2771\ldots is attained.
+To estimate $\mathcal{A}_1$, we first reformulate the monotone-delta problem (see Lemma \ref{7_25pm} below) to the one of determining the infimum

 where the family $\mathcal{F}_2$ consists of entire functions $h:\C\to\C$ of exponential type at most $\pi$ such that $xh\in L^{2}(\R)$ and $|h(x)|=|h(-x)|$.
-Then we find an explicit example of a function $h_0\in \mathcal{F}_2$ (see \eqref{eq:hPold2}).
+We then introduce an $L^{2}$ approach to generate upper and lower bounds that converge to $\mathcal{A}_1$ (see Theorem \ref{thm:lower_bounds}), and we use this approach to computationally obtain high precision numerical bounds, with rigorous computations in Ball arithmetic -- see Section \ref{sec:lower_bounds}.
+Furthermore, we also find an explicit, relatively simple example of a function $h_0\in \mathcal{F}_2$ (see \eqref{eq:hPold2}).
 For this $h_0$, we compute explicitly the quotient in (\ref{eq:A12}), which turns out to be $1.2771\ldots$.
 Despite that $h_0$ is not the extremal function for (\ref{eq:A12}), our conjecture is that the value $1.2771\ldots$ is so close to the infimum $\mathcal{A}_1$, that they differ only in the decimal digits after the fourth one.
-In Section \ref{sec:L2} we give a deeper discussion of numerical issues, and a sharper conjecture for the value of $\mathcal{A}_1$.
+Section \ref{sec:lower_bounds} is dedicated to prove part (c).
+See also \cite{GorM, HB} for works involving similar problems with computational approaches to solutions.

 The monotone-delta problem has also been considered in $\mathbb{R}^d$, for $d\geq 2$.
 In \cite{Carneiroteam}, using techniques from the theory of de Branges spaces, the authors found the exact solution of the monotone-delta problem when $d$ is even.
-Nonetheless, the authors state that the case when $d$ is odd seems more subtle and remains open in general.
+Nonetheless, the authors state that the case when $d$ is odd seems more subtle and remains open.